© 2016 -

 Women: 7 days 16hrs and 8mins -

 Overall I raised over £1,300 for Children with Cancer UK.
 Way short of my £5,000 target.
+Click on the link to make a donation for this very worthy children’s cancer charity.
 But I didn't factor in the indifference of people that didn’t actually know me.
 They were donating for a children’s cancer charity after all, not my costs for doing this running challenge.
 Yet donations remained a disappointment to me no matter how much nudging I did on social media.
 Local supermarket managers (Asda, One Stop & Southern Coop) weren't interested in corporate opportunity, neither were the suppliers of my sportswear (SportsDirect & Sketchers).
 I had tried several times to get the media involved especially as I had extensive contacts in national press and after being on TV but to no avail.

 Most disappointing, was the disinterest of local news, BBC South Today, more especially as weather presenter Alexis Green is a keen runner herself.
 Unfortunately if it wasn't 'Coronavirus' they weren't interested.
 I doubt I would attempt fundraising again which if I am honest proved harder and more time consuming than the running challenge.